-Services that are covered for you What you must pay when you get these services Health and wellness education programs Additional Telehealth Services Use a phone, computer, tablet or other video technology for diagnosis and treatment of certain non-emergency medical care when your regular \$0 copayment for each primary care physician - virtual visit healthcare provider is not available.
-While this benefit is not intended to replace your regular healthcare provider, a virtual visit can sometimes be \$30 copayment for each specialist - virtual visit another option when your regular healthcare provider's office is not available or open.
+Services that are covered for you What you must pay when you get these services Health and wellness education programs Additional Telehealth Services Use a phone, computer, tablet or other video technology for diagnosis and treatment of certain non-emergency medical care when your regular healthcare provider is not available.
+While this \$0 copayment for each primary care physician - virtual visit \$50 copayment for each specialist - benefit is not intended to replace your regular healthcare provider, a virtual visit can sometimes be another option when your regular healthcare virtual visit provider's office is not available or open.
 You are not required to use this benefit, and you can contact your regular healthcare provider's office to request \$0 copayment for each behavioral health and substance abuse - virtual visit an appointment.
 When you have an emergency, such as a life-threatening injury, illness or major trauma, call 911 or go to your nearest emergency room. \$0 copayment for each urgent care - virtual visit Humana is not responsible for the availability or ongoing participation of any provider.
 Provider availability may change.
 Always make sure your provider is in the network before you receive care.
-If you want the name of the provider or need a provider directory you may access www.Humana.com/SearchResources or call Humana Group Medicare Customer Care.
-Covered services include but are not limited to: • Primary care physician services Specialist services Behavioral health and substance abuse services Urgently needed care You have the option of getting these services either through an in-person visit or by telehealth.
+If you want the name of the provider or need a provider directory you may access Benefit does not apply to your combined deductible www.Humana.com/SearchResources or call Humana Group Medicare Customer Care.
+Covered services include but are not limited to: • Primary care physician services • Specialist services • Behavioral health and substance abuse services • Urgently needed care You have the option of getting these services either through an in-person visit or by telehealth.
 If you choose to get one of these services by telehealth, you must use a network provider who offers the service via telehealth.

-Services that are covered for you What you must pay when you get these services Humana Health Coaching Work toward wellness with Humana Health Coaching \$0 copayment Develop a personalized action plan with a coach to set goals for a healthier lifestyle Experience unlimited and ongoing (year-round) one-on-one interactions with a coach to reinforce healthy changes Get support and guidance from a professional to help you achieve your health and wellness goals Benefit does not apply to your combined maximum out-of-pocket Humana Health Coaching is available in all states.
+Services that are covered for you What you must pay when you get these services Humana Health Coaching Work toward wellness with Humana Health Coaching \$0 copayment Develop a personalized action plan with a coach to set goals for a healthier lifestyle Experience unlimited and ongoing (year-round) one-on-one interactions with a coach to reinforce healthy changes Get support and guidance from a professional to help you achieve your health and wellness goals Benefit does not apply to your combined maximum out-of-pocket or combined deductible Humana Health Coaching is available in all states.
 Contact Humana Health Coaching at 1-877-567-6450 (TTY: 711) Monday - Friday, 8 a.m 6 p.m., Eastern time for further details or to take advantage of this benefit.